vitaly-t/pg-promise/README.md

 };
 ```

-The event is fired before the data reaches the client, and only when the following
+The event is fired before the data reaches the client, and only when the data
-conditions are met:

-* The received data contains 1 or more records;
+contains 1 or more records.
-* The number of rows meets the expectation as per `QueryResultMask`, if applicable.

 Parameter `data` is always a non-empty array, containing objects - rows.
 If any of those
 objects are modified during notification, the client will receive the modified data.